The functional-communicative approach is used.

 Conversation labs in small groups with a Native Language Assistant.

-- Basic syntactic structures
+- Syntactic structures

-- Aural comprehension of simple discourse.
+- Aural comprehension of authentic language situations

-- Understanding target cultures.
+- Understanding target cultures

 (May include but not limited to writing and reading exercises, chapter tests, paragraph writing, written homework, preparation, Final Written Exam)